Table of Contents:

 You test this by simply adding

 If the URL parameters remain in the address bar, this is not an issue.
-However, if those parameters disappear then you have a security plugin that is blocking that trigger.
+However, if those parameters disappear, you have a security plugin blocking that trigger.

 Step 7: Is the server throwing an error?

-In some instances, your server may be configured in a way that it doesn’t support the functions that we use to contact the social media API’s or it may even be actively blocking the API requests.
-To fix this, you’ll probably need to make an adjustment to your server.
+In some instances, your server may be configured so that it doesn’t support the functions we use to contact the social media APIs, or it may even be actively blocking the API requests.
+To fix this, you’ll probably need to adjust your server.
 In most cases, simply copying and pasting this section into an email to your hosting provider will allow them to identify and fix the issue immediately.

 First, you’ll need to test if this is indeed the case.
 You can do this by adding

 ?swp_cache=rebuild to the end of a blog post URL in your browser’s address bar.
 When you do this, one of three things will happen: